IgorYunusov/cpp_String/README.md

 environment without NULL termination.
 It is a proper object that contains the string data and its length.
-Using these, both read and write methods are provided, as well as standard ostream output, and other expected string commands, such as upcasing, downcasing, or character indexing.
+Using these, both read and write methods are provided, as well as other expected string commands, such as upcasing, downcasing, or character indexing.

-An improvement for this exercise would be to incorporate more string methods, such as those exemplified on the Python string
+An improvement for this exercise would be to incorporate more string methods, such as those exemplified in the Python string
 class: https://docs.python.org/3/library/string.html

 This project does not attempt to provide an improvement